pranavphoenix/VisionXformer/README.md

 We replace the X in ViX with the starting alphabet of the attention mechanism used Eg. When we use Performer in ViX, we replace the X with P, calling it ViP (Vision Performer)

 'Hybrid' prefix is used in models which uses convolutional layers instead of linear embeddding layer.
-We have added CNN in the title for hybrid models

 We have added RoPE in the title of models which used Rotary Postion Embedding